Marko Kolar

-Marko Kolar (born 31 May 1995) is a Croatian professional footballer who plays as a forward for I liga club Ruch Chorzów.
+Marko Kolar (born 31 May 1995) is a Croatian professional footballer who plays as a forward for I liga club Sandecja Nowy Sącz.

 Club career

 Kolar started his career at Mladost Zabok and Tondach Bedekovčina before joining Dinamo Zagreb in 2008.
 He was the top scorer in the 2011–12 season of the Croatian Academy Football League.
 In September 2012, Kolar signed a seven-year professional contract with Dinamo Zagreb.
 In the 2013–14 season, Kolar was loaned to second-tier club Sesvete.
 He was then loaned to Lokomotiva for the 2014–15 season, before joining Lokomotiva permanently after the season.

 On 5 September 2017, Kolar signed a contract with Wisła Kraków.

 On 17 June 2019, he signed a two-year contract with Dutch Eredivisie club FC Emmen.